RChandana/RChandana/README.md

 - 🌱 I’m currently learning Machine Learning Algorithms using Java.
 - 🤔 I’m looking for help with Deep Learning and Neural Networks.
 -    You can ask me about Java.
-- ⚡ Fun fact: I play a lot with Dank Memer Bot.
+- ⚡ Fun fact: I spend my leasure time reading novels.
 - :heart:  I really like contributing to Open Source.